Bill Halter: Education

 A supporter of the scholarship lottery, which has helped 28,000 families afford higher education without raising taxes, Halter supports making loans and grants more affordable.
 He criticised then-U.S. Senator Blanche Lincoln's support for the big banks that profit from student loans.
 He supports the Student Aid and Fiscal Responsibility Act which would expand federal Pell Grants and end federally-subsidized private loans, using all federal student loan funding for direct loans and cutting the deficit by $87 billion over 10 years.
 Halter criticised Lincoln for opposing the act.

 Health care

-Halter backed then President Obama's efforts to reform health care, saying that although the Patient Protection and Affordable Care Act could have been better, he supports it because it provides 450,000 uninsured Arkansans with health care.
+Halter backed then President Obama's efforts to reform health care, saying that although the Affordable Care Act could have been better, he supports it because it provides 450,000 uninsured Arkansans with health care.
 He criticized Blanche Lincoln for watering down the act, claiming she "sided with the insurance companies and HMOs who gave her campaign more than $800,000."